thoni56/dokuwiki2wikijs/README.md

 - Point to a dokuwiki installation to get a zip of the complete page tree
 - Point to a single file and get the conversion of that on stdout
 - Transparent handling of any potention `markdowku` pages (an extension to `dokuwiki` which can render markdown "natively" so they are stored as markdown)
+- Converts Dokuwiki links in Markdown pages to Markdown format
 - Uses the first line, if it is a heading, for the title meta-data, if not the basename of the file is used instead
 - Un-mangle Unicode paths (`%C3B6` etc) back to genuine unicode
 - Convert basic WRAP tags to `> text{.is-<kind>}` (blockquote with CSS)